btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 GetRatesAsync was called on coinaverage when the rate is outdated.
 It should never happen, let BTCPayServer developers know about this.
 ```

-The issue can be fixed by [selecting a different rate source provider](./FAQ-Stores.md#how-to-change-the-exchange-rate-provider-for-invoices) in Stores > Settings > Rates, or by [updating your BTCPay Server](./FAQ-ServerSettings.md#how-to-update-btcpay-server) if you're running verison 1.0.3.146 or older.
+The issue can be fixed by [selecting a different rate source provider](./FAQ-Stores.md#how-to-change-the-exchange-rate-provider-for-invoices) in Stores > Settings > Rates, or by [updating your BTCPay Server](./FAQ-ServerSettings.md#how-to-update-btcpay-server) if you're running version 1.0.3.146 or older.
 The update will automatically replace Coinaverage with CoinGecko.